Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/steps/memory.md

 If this is the case, then ```Data A``` and ```Data B``` **cannot be deleted**.
 If we try to delete them in any order we only reach a configuration where both are orphan, but have an *RC* of 1.
 This is called a *cycle* and is not exactly easy to solve.
-Right now, Nessa allows the creation of these and no warning will be given, so a memory leak can indeed be caused.
+Right now, Ryna allows the creation of these and no warning will be given, so a memory leak can indeed be caused.

 Having said this, a cycle should not be common unless you are doing some strange coding.
 It's your choice if you want to abuse the system, but be warned that this pattern should be avoided.